 Marine zooplankton are consumers.
 Firstly, instead of getting their nutrition from sunlight and nutrients in the ocean, they need to consume other organisms.
 Primarily, many feed on phytoplankton and, as a result, live in the ocean’s euphotic zone — the depths in which sunlight can penetrate.
 Additionally, zooplankton may be carnivores, omnivores, or detritivores (those that feed on detritus).
 They may engage in vertical migration throughout their days, such as ascending toward the ocean surface in the morning and descending at night.
 Consequently, this behaviour impacts the rest of the food web.

 Zooplankton and the Food Web

-How Do Zooplankton Reproduce?
+How Does Plankton Reproduce?

-Phytoplankton may reproduce sexually or asexually, depending upon species.
+Phytoplankton may reproduce sexually or asexually, depending upon the species.
 Asexual reproduction occurs more often and can be accomplished through cell division, in which one cell divides in half to produce two cells.

 - Harris, R., Wiebe, P., enz, J., Skjoldal, H-R., and M. Huntley.
 ICES Zooplankton Methodology Manual.
 Accessed May 30, 2014.